llmiranda/PyPost/README.md

   - App Passwords
   - Choose others, put the name you want and click Generate
   - Copy the password.
 We will use it soon.
+    - Very important.
+DO NOT SHARE this password on internet.
+If you do, people can access and use your email.